 Once the template is ready and submitted to AWS, CloudFormation will create all the resources in the template.
 This helps in automation of building new environments in AWS.

-14. What are the major variance between the Linux and Unix operating systems?
+14. What is the major variance between the Linux and Unix operating systems?

-- It fits to the family of multitasking, multiuser operating systems.
+It fits the family of multitasking, multiuser operating systems.

-- It is initially derivative from AT&T Unix, industrialized starting in the 1970s at the Bell Labs study centre by Ken Thompson, Dennis Ritchie, and others.
+It is initially derivative from AT&T Unix, industrialized starting in the 1970s at the Bell Labs study center by Ken Thompson, Dennis Ritchie, and others.

-- Equally the operating systems are open source but UNIX is comparatively alike one as associated to LINUX.
+Equally the operating systems are open source but UNIX is comparatively alike one as associated with LINUX.

-The LINUX is founded on the kernel of UNIX operating system.
+The LINUX is founded on the kernel of the UNIX operating system.

 Answer: Some of the best practices of Continuous Integration (CI) are as follows:

-⦁ Main Code Repository: In CI, we maintain a main branch in code repository that stores all the Production ready code.
-This is the branch that we can deploy to Production any time.
+⦁ Main Code Repository: In CI, we maintain the main branch in a code repository that stores all the Production-ready code.
+This is the branch that we can deploy to Production at any time.

 ⦁ Self-testing build: Every build in CI should be self-tested.
 It means with every build there is a set of tests that runs to ensure that changes are of high quality.

-⦁ Every day commits to baseline: Developers will commit all of theirs changes to baseline everyday.
+⦁ Every day commits to baseline: Developers will commit all of their changes to baseline every day.
 This ensures that there is no big pileup of code waiting for integration with the main repository for a long time.

 ⦁ Build every commit to baseline: With Automated Continuous Integration, every time a commit is made into baseline, a build is triggered.
 This helps in confirming that every change integrates correctly.